-Rondo Community Land Trust (CLT), along with its partner Community Housing Development Corporation (CHDC), is developing two mixed-use commercial/residential buildings, the Selby Milton Victoria (SMV) Project.
-These buildings will provide 9,300 square feet of long-term affordable commercial space for small, local and minority owned businesses along with 34 units of affordable senior housing, financed by a combination of deferred loans and low income housing tax credits.
-The units will be affordable to those at 30% to 60% of the area median income.
+Rondo Community Land Trust (CLT), along with its partner Community Housing Development Corporation (CHDC), developed two mixed-use commercial/residential buildings, the Selby Milton Victoria (SMV) Project.
+These buildings provide 9,300 square feet of long-term affordable commercial space for small, local and minority owned businesses along with 34 units of affordable senior housing.

 One of the most pressing issues in the community is how can small minority-owned businesses afford space when rapidly rising rents and speculative real estate development threatens to displace them.
 It is unsettling to those of us who care about ensuring that local business owners are not displaced after they have made investments in their community.
 Based on the concepts underlying land trust housing, Rondo CLT is creating a new model for long-term, affordable commercial space.

 Rondo CLT and CHDC are partnering with BDC Management and the Neighborhood Network for Seniors for the affordable senior housing.
 BDC Management is the leasing agent for the senior housing.
 The Neighborhood Network for Seniors Program will provide the services for Outreach Nurse for wellness services, work with resident groups to identify programming needs and interests, collaborate with RCLT and CDHC to provide evidence based programs, workshops and educational opportunities that support the health, wellness and independence of their residents.

 Please contact BDC Management if interested: (612) 371-0766 or firstname.lastname@example.org